 Let's take a moment to break these down quickly:

 As a general rule of thumb: the larger the market, the pricier the ad space.
-For example, OOH placements in major cities with high traffic like Indianapolis, New York, or Los Angeles command higher asking prices than markets in low-traffic, rural areas.
+For example, OOH placements in major cities with high traffic like New York, Los Angeles, and Chicago command higher asking prices than markets in low-traffic, rural areas.

 From a pricing standpoint, real estate (read: market) plays one of the biggest roles in determining the cost of billboards.
 But another aspect to consider involves the location of that OOH unit within a given market.